thuiskens/robot.bicycle/README.md

 ## Acknowledgements
 This project has been supported in part by NSF Award #0928339.

-This repository is forked of a project started by Dale Lukas Peterson, which can be found here: https://github.com/hazelnusse/robot.bicycle
+This repository is forked from a project started by Dale Lukas Peterson, which can be found here: https://github.com/hazelnusse/robot.bicycle